CaglayanDokme/EmbeddedSystemExamples/README.md

 * [Microblaze DDR](https://medium.com/@caglayandokme/extending-the-memory-limits-of-microblaze-with-an-external-ddr-6c896e75c218): A system containing a Microblaze core and a MIG 7 series component to interact with external DDR memory.

 The repo also has some utility files.
 They can be used to enhance/optimize the process of setting up a development environment.
-* [ProjectCreator](https://github.com/CaglayanDokme/EmbeddedSystemExamples/blob/main/ProjectCreator.bat): A file for invoking the Vivado and initially running a tickle file in it.
-Compatible with Windows only.
-It also has a reddit [post](https://www.reddit.com/r/FPGA/comments/ppyerx/using_batch_scripts_to_invoke_vivado_and_pass_a/).
+* **ProjectCreator**: A file for invoking the Vivado and initially running a tickle file in it.
+There are two versions of this file, one for [Windows](https://github.com/CaglayanDokme/EmbeddedSystemExamples/blob/main/ProjectCreator.bat)*(.bat)* and the other for [Linux](https://github.com/CaglayanDokme/EmbeddedSystemExamples/blob/main/ProjectCreator.sh)*(.sh)*.